PhD in Supply Chain Management Degrees & Programs

-Why consider a PhD in Supply Chain Management?
+Why consider a Doctorate of Supply Chain Management?
 The field of supply chain management is concerned with supervising the overall life cycle of a specific product by managing how it’s acquired, delivered, appropriated and distributed.
 Schools that offer doctorates in supply chain management programs often do so with the intention of providing students with a high level education on the conceptual abilities and methodological resources a supply chain manager needs to ship products from suppliers to consumers.

 PhD in supply chain management degrees might be offered on-campus as well as online, allowing students to learn at their own pace and on their own terms.
 Those who are already in the workforce may prefer the convenience of distance learning programs while students who prefer to learn in a traditional classroom environment might be more comfortable with on-campus programs.